ModPunchtree/URCL/URCL Unnamed Beta/URCL Unnamed Beta.md

 ## <a name="_toc112787831"></a>**Memory Map**
 ![URCL memory map for the working RAM.](Aspose.Words.5ebee7e7-a737-4c78-8154-76c760e3d5e0.004.png)

-- Normal memory values should be prepended with ‘M’ or ‘#’.
+- Normal memory values should be prepended with `M` or `#`.
 - Normal memory values do not use an absolute RAM address, instead they are relative to the start of the Heap.
 - M0 points to the start of the Heap.
-- If a memory address is specified without being prepended with ‘M’ or ‘#’ then it will be treated as an absolute address.
+- If a memory address is specified without being prepended with `M` or `#` then it will be treated as an absolute address.
 - The stack pointer must be stored in a dedicated general purpose register.

 The RAM layout depends on the instruction storage architecture specified using the RUN header.